Bernie Sanders ‘Missed His Time’ For White House, Says Donald Trump

-Vermont Senator Bernie Sanders is officially running for President of the United States.
+Vermont Senator Bernie Sanders is officially running for president of the United States.
 In a Twitter message announcing his bid for the White House, Sanders wrote the following.

 “I’m running for president.
 I am asking you to join me today as part of an unprecedented and historic grassroots campaign that will begin with at least 1 million people from across the country.”

-Enthusiasm for the self-described social democrat is through the roof: Sanders raised $1.2 million in the first 3.5 hours of his presidential campaign, according to the Daily Beast, immediately besting Kamala Harris’ first day donor total.
+Enthusiasm for the self-described social democrat is through the roof: Sanders raised $1.2 million in the first 3.5 hours of his presidential campaign, according to the Daily Beast, immediately besting Kamala Harris’ first-day donor total.

-But according to President Donald Trump Bernie Sanders “missed his chance” for the White House.
+But according to President Donald Trump, Bernie Sanders “missed his chance” for the White House.

 Speaking to reporters during an Oval Office announcement on space policy, Trump shared his thoughts on the Vermont senator and his 2020 chances, the Hill reports.